nuls-io/devsite/docs/Docs/s_offline_assembly.md

 # Smart contract offline assembly

+## Prerequisites

+- Users: Create a transaction without using the node API, ie: The user whose private key is saved locally

+- The difference between offline and online

+    - Offline: The private key is saved locally

+    - Online: The private key is saved on the node

 **Smart Contracts There are three types of transactions to be assembled, namely `Publish Contract`, `Call Contract`, `Delete Contract`.
 The following will introduce the offline assembly methods of these three transactions using `Java` language and `JavaScript` language respectively.**

 > **`nrc20 contract code `** is used as an example in the documentation